-Each year, the Research Activity League Table is published by the National Institute of Health Research (NIHR) Clinical Research Network (CRN), to detail research activity across all NHS trusts in England.
+Each year, the Research Activity League Table is published by the National Institute for Health Research (NIHR) Clinical Research Network (CRN), to detail research activity across all NHS trusts in England.
 The table provides a picture of how much clinical research is happening, where, in what types of trusts, and involving how many patients.

 *For the purposes of the league table data, individual GP practices have been grouped into their CCG region.

-Biggest increase in research activity
+The biggest increase in research activity

 Commercial research activity

-Research in the community
+Research in the Community

 A total of 725,333 people participated in NIHR Clinical Research Network supported clinical research studies - the highest number since records began and a nine per cent increase since 2016/17.